Cominuscule tableau combinatorics: Introduction

+(In ${\mathbb Q}^{2n-1}$, every shape has exactly one filling, and every dual equivalence class has exactly one member.)
-\begin{Theorem} For a cominuscule $G/P$: \begin{itemize} \item[(I)] Any two standard fillings of a straight shape $\lambda$ are dual equivalent. \item[(II)] $X, Y\in {\rm SYT}_{G/P}(\nu/\lambda)$ are dual equivalent if and only if they are connected by a chain of {\bf elementary Haiman moves} (\ref{eqn:TUpair}), i.e., where the number of boxes $m$ of $T$ and $U$ is:

-(In ${\mathbb Q}^{2n-1}$, every shape has exactly one filling, and every dual equivalence class has exactly one member.) \item[(III)] There is a unique straight shape of size $m$ having two standard fillings $T\equiv_D U$.
+\begin{Theorem} For a cominuscule $G/P$: \begin{itemize} \item[(I)] Any two standard fillings of a straight shape $\lambda$ are dual equivalent. \item[(II)] $X, Y\in {\rm SYT}_{G/P}(\nu/\lambda)$ are dual equivalent if and only if they are connected by a chain of {\bf elementary Haiman moves}. \item[(III)] There is a unique straight shape of size $m$ (as given in the table above) having two standard fillings $T\equiv_D U$.
 All other pairs of dual equivalent tableaux of this size are obtained by applying a sequence of jeu de taquin slides to this pair. \end{itemize} \end{Theorem}

+In \cite{Haiman:DE} the main infinite cases ($Gr(k,{\mathbb C}^n)$, $LG(n,2n)$ and $OG(n+1,2n+2)$) of the above theorem were proved.
+He moreover notes that many (but not all) aspects of his proof generalize to arbitrary posets.
+Indeed, our proof of Theorem~\ref{thm:main} follows an approach similar to that used in his paper.
+In particular, part (II) is an extension of \cite[Proposition~2.4]{Haiman:DE}.

+Besides the new exceptional cases of the above theorem, our proof differs in two ways from Haiman's.
+First we avoid the need for ``reading word orders'' which were unavailable to us for the exceptional type cases of our theorem.
+Second, we introduce a simplification (Lemma~\ref{lemma:basic_equiv}) which reduces our proof of (III) in the exceptional case to a finite check that can be done (tediously) by hand, or, preferably, by computer, as is explained in our proof.
+This Lemma also simplifies the checks needed in the previously known cases.
+We will discuss these aspects in greater detail in Section~2.

-Proctor~\cite{Proctor} proved the following corollary in the greater generality of ``$d$-complete posets'' (not treated here), extending \cite{Schutzenberger, sagan, worley}.
+R.~Proctor~\cite{Proctor} has proved the following corollary in the greater generality of ``$d$-complete posets'' (not treated here), extending \cite{Schutzenberger, sagan, worley}.
 We apply Theorem~\ref{thm:main} to obtain an alternative proof for the cominuscule setting.

 \begin{Corollary} Given $T\in {\rm SYT}_{G/P}(\nu/\lambda)$, ${\tt rectification}(T)$ is independent of the order of jeu de taquin slides. \end{Corollary}